Magnus Bradbury

-Magnus Donald Blackburn Bradbury (born 23 August 1995) is a Scotland international rugby union player who plays for Bristol Bears in the Gallagher Premiership.
+Magnus Donald Blackburn Bradbury (born 23 August 1995) is a Scotland international rugby union player who plays for Edinburgh Rugby in the United Rugby Championship.

 Rugby Union career

 Amateur career

 Bradbury started playing rugby with Oban Lorne.
 From Oban High School, Bradbury secured a scholarship to study at Merchiston Castle School.

 In April 2015 he won the BT Scottish Cup with Boroughmuir in their 55–17 win against the Border club Hawick scoring two tries.